godiard/help-activity/source/how_to_help.rst

    Corrections, omissions, and feedback most welcome, iain at browndouglas dot plus dot com.
 28 November 2013.

 Help displays documentation for Sugar and the XO laptop.
-Help contains a :ref:`View source` button.

-This version of Help contains all the source files and images.
+This version of Help contains all the source files and images, and now a :ref:`View source` button.
 These files can be edited within Help, and displayed.
 Help is now capable of producing new pages for Help, or making completely fresh documentation.

 This page aims to show how to write attractive documentation, which, if users share their work, could be used to improve Help.
 To contribute you only need to: